 Plans on the marketplace are available in five levels -- Platinum, Gold, Silver, Bronze and Catastrophic -- from a variety of insurance providers.
 The plans provide different amounts of coverage and have different monthly premiums.
 When reviewing plan options, there are some important factors to consider:

 - The health status of you and your family

 - The healthcare providers you want to be able to see

-There will no longer be denials for pre-existing conditions.
-Coverage will include doctor visits, hospital stays, wellness care, prescriptions, emergency services and more.
+Under the law, pre-existing conditions must now be covered with every plan.
+Coverage must include doctor visits, hospital stays, wellness care, prescriptions, emergency services and more.
 In fact, Ten Essential Health Benefits must be covered in every plan and certain Preventive Care Services will be provided at no additional costs to patients.

 A surprisingly large number of people will qualify for financial help.
-For example, an individual earning up to $45,900 a year, or a family of four earning up to $94,200 a year, will qualify for a reduction of their monthly premiums, or a tax credit at the end of the year.
-The calculator below will give you a good idea of how much assistance will be available.
+This link will give you a good idea of how much assistance will be available based on your income and the number of dependents on your plan.
 Once you apply at the Marketplace, you will find out the exact amount.

 What You Will Need to Apply

 Whether you shop on the Marketplace by yourself, or come to St. Mary for assistance, you can use the following checklist to set up an account and enroll: